 The Reluctance and Evolution of Their Live Performances

 Love Spirals Downwards initially had significant doubts about performing live, both for technical and philosophical reasons.
-In a 1993 Tear Down the Sky interview, Lum dismissed the expectation that all bands must play live:
+In their earliest interviews, Ryan Lum and Suzanne Perry were candid about their reluctance.
+In The Altered Mind (1992), Lum dismissed the notion:

 “We don’t care for the rock and roll myth ‘rule one: a band must play live.’
 Neither of us have any intention of quitting school to be band junkies.
 Not right now.”